🧬

 Official measurements, coat, and temperament

-• Eyes: Large, dark, set fairly wide apart.
+• Eyes: Large, dark, and set fairly wide apart, conveying an intelligent expression.

 Breed Trivia